 Stage 6: Closing the Sale

 If you’ve reached this final stage, chances are your prospective client has been sold on what you offer.
 Most companies end the sales processes here with a contract or invoice.
 This documentation is necessary to make everything official.

 Your client should have no further objections or questions at this point in the sales process.
 Ensure that your sales team has clarified everything and asked the client if they have any further concerns before closing the deal.
 This extra step will reduce potential issues and increase customer loyalty in the long run.

 Stage 7: Follow Up

 Lastly, your sales methodology should include a follow-up.
-It can increase loyalty, especially among new customers, and boost your profitability.
-Follow-ups will help keep clients on your B2B list, and the chance that they’ll recommend you to other people will be very high.
+It can increase loyalty, especially among new customers, and boost profitability.
+Follow-ups will help keep clients on your B2B list, and the chance they’ll recommend you to others will be very high.

 Word of mouth can be a very powerful tool here, and the more you satisfy your clients with the buying process, the likelier they’ll be to use your services again.
 This step can be completed using outbound sales tools such as direct email or social media.
 The more you keep in touch, the likelier it is that your B2B customers will make another purchase.

 5 Tips for Creating Your Own Sales Process